pfrazee/local/docs/applying-user-agent-behaviors.md

 });
 ```

-It should be obvious there's an advantage to the uniformity of this interface, as a Web service may be replaced with a function simply by changing the URI.
-In cases where an application may need to support offline operation, it can implement local proxy-functions which read from a cache and queue operations during network downtime.
+**It should be obvious there's an advantage to the uniformity of this interface, as a Web service may be replaced with a function simply by changing the URI.** In cases where an application may need to support offline operation, it can implement local proxy-functions which read from a cache and queue operations during network downtime.
 There's also some utility in team-coordination, as frontend developers can implement local scaffolds of services, then share the scaffold with backend implementers.

-Another exploitable benefit is in describing GUI interactions.
-By registering catchall event handlers at the root of the document (the `<body>`) applications can specify the interactions in HTML, rather than with individual event-listeners:
+Another exploitable benefit is in describing GUI interactions. **By registering catchall event handlers at the root of the document (the `<body>`) applications can specify the handling in HTML, rather than with individual event-listeners.** This technique is particularly useful when running plugins in Workers, as they are unable to register event-handlers in the Page thread.

 ```markup
 <a href="httpl://user.gui" method="REFRESH">Refresh Profile</a>